Foot and Ankle

 - Weight loss

 - Patient wishes to undergo surgery or wishes to get an expert opinion

 - Patient has such marked symptoms as to cause significant functional & social impairment*

-*Significant functional impairment is defined as a loss or absence of an individual’s capacity to meet personal, social or occupational demands.
-Please provide examples of the impairment the individual is experiencing.
+*Significant functional impairment is defined as a restriction or interference with an individual’s capacity to meet personal, social or occupational demands.
+Please state the impairment of the individual is experiencing.

 The Cornwall & IoS Diabetic foot check and referral pathway can be found here